Ten Steps to Implementing Your Lease Accounting Project

 Learn more about the Key Features of Lease Accounting Software.

 Step 6 – Implement Software

 Once you have selected a software vendor, the next step in implementing your lease accounting project is to install and configure the application.
-For licensed software, run on-premises you may need to hire experts to perform the installation.
-If you choose a SaaS model, there will be no need for an on-site installation, but there will be some configuration work required.
+For licensed software run on-premises, you may need to hire experts to perform the installation.
+If you choose an SaaS model, there will be no need for an on-site installation, but there will be some configuration work required.
 As with any software application, the “off the shelf” version provided by the vendor may not meet the specific needs of your business.
-You may need to implement workflows, controls or business processes unique to your organization that the software does not support “off the shelf.”
-And you may need to integrate the lease accounting application with your General Ledger or lease administration system.
+You may need to implement workflows, controls, or business processes unique to your organization that the software does not support “off the shelf.”
+And you may need to integrate the lease accounting application with your general ledger or lease administration system.